Celebrating 10 Years of Dance for Parkinson's 2014 - 2024

 It’s truly an honor to celebrate this decade milestone with you!
 Time flies by when you are well-surrounded by amazing people and community doing what you love to do.
 Thank you for allowing me to serve you while spreading the joy of dance! – Ruth Davidson Hahn

-Please join us for our ten week Winter/Spring 2026 Session
+Please join us for our ten week Summer 2026 Session

 Taught by: